Condo Insurance (HO-6): What It Covers & How Much You Need

 • Covers original interior finishes and fixtures

 • Bare Walls-In: The most common type.
 The master policy stops at the unfinished drywall.
-Everything inside — floors, cabinets, appliances, light fixtures — is your responsibility under your HO-6 policy.
+Everything inside (floors, cabinets, appliances, light fixtures) is your responsibility under your HO-6 policy.

 Pro tip: Always request a copy of your association's master policy declaration page.
 Knowing which type you have directly determines how much dwelling coverage to purchase on your HO-6.
+The label alone isn't enough; carriers and states use these terms differently, so read the actual policy wording.

 Why You Still Need Your Own Policy